Stop Stress Eating

 Create a meal schedule.

-Choose set times of the day that you will have meals and snacks, and stick to the schedule.
+- Choose set times of the day for meals and snacks, and stick to the schedule.